Our Mission

 To cultivate intergenerational community and preserve LGBTQ+ history through oral story sharing.
 We produce and film live storytelling events and facilitate programs to foster connection and empathy across all ages, classes, and sexual and gender identities.

-A native of Honolulu and a resident of NYC since the early 80s, Thom has moved through multiple careers and is currently an AVP at Wells Fargo.
-A veteran of more than a dozen AIDS Rides from Boston to NY, he also carries the title of Mr. Eagle NYC 2019.
+Thom Kam is a native of Honolulu who has called NYC home since the early 80s.
+With a career spanning multiple industries, he is currently an AVP at Wells Fargo.
+Thom is a veteran of more than a dozen AIDS Rides from Boston to New York.
+He proudly holds the title of Mr. Eagle NYC 2019.
+As our Board President and a master storyteller, Thom brings a wealth of experience, leadership, and passion to The Generations Project.

 TGP Team